our research places

 With distinct interdisciplinary emphasis, these initiatives provide support for priority areas of research to facilitate the maturing of focused research communities and promote collaboration with external partners.Find out more

-The University's research engagement activities are focused on supporting the whole research collaboration process – whether you are from industry, government or the not-for-profit sector.
-This includes everything from engaging with strategic partners and managing collaborative relationships, to commissioning services and more.Find out more
+The University's research engagement activities are focused on supporting the whole research collaboration process – whether you are from industry, government or the not-for-profit sector.Find out more

 Technology licensing and IP protection

 Technology licensing is an important element of research collaboration, and provides industry partners with access to our innovative technologies through facilitating licensing and collaborative partnerships to benefit both the local and global community.Find out more

 Supporting your organisation through teaching